The Carlisle Intaglios

 These magnificently carved gemstones dropped from the Roman rings when the glue holding them melted in the bathhouse heat, a common enough occurrence to be mentioned by the Roman Poet Ovid (43 - 78 BC) in his Amores, Book Two, Elegy XV.
 In a poem to a lover he says of the gemstone in the ring, “Lest the dry gum and wax should sticking prove.”

-Speaking about the intaglios discovered on site the leading expert in the UK, Dr Reverend Martin Hennig, (Research Fellow Oxford University) said; “this is the most significant cache… I have studied at all for decades… and perhaps a few more to come” concluding Carlisle had its own school of specialist engravers.
+Speaking about the intaglios discovered on site the leading expert in the UK, Dr Reverend Martin Henig, (Research Fellow Oxford University) said; “this is the most significant cache… I have studied at all for decades… and perhaps a few more to come” concluding Carlisle had its own school of specialist engravers.
 It is the largest collection of intaglios from any single context in the UK, discovered by volunteers aged 8 to 80.

 These gems were mostly of cornelian or red jasper and were carved with devices (intricate designs) in intaglio, including gods and symbols of the good life.
 Archaeologists have recovered gems from bath house drains at Bath, and a number of other sites including the legionary fortresses of York and Caerleon and the Classis Britannica fort at Dover.